sang-w0o/Study/AWS/SAA/Cheat sheet.md

   important than performance.

 - Provisioned IOPS SSD(io2): Used for workloads when more concerned with IOPS performance and when workloads are
-  primarily samller random I/O operations.
+  primarily smaller random I/O operations.

 - Throughput Optimized HDD(st1): Used when primary concerned with throughput, and storage pattern aligns with larger
   sequential I/O operations.